tavikukko/devtalksdemo/README.md

 ## Windows 10 with Windows 10 Mobile

 Here is the instructions on how to run this application on Windows 10.
-At the moment, you need to have Visual Studio 2015 Update 2 installed on your environment to emulate it on Windows Phone 10.
+At the moment (April, 2016), you need to have Visual Studio 2015 Update 2 installed on your environment to emulate it on Windows Phone 10.

 **Prerequisites:**